chrissheppard41/jgit_test/_posts/other_insurance/2014/3/2014-3-19--Growing-number-of-electrical-faults.md

 title: 'Growing number' of electrical faults - Compareni.com
 meta:
   keywords: car insurance, compare, cheap, uk, van, home, insure, quotes, online, comparison, bike, loans, life
-  description: Car owners across Northern Ireland need to be aware of the growing complexity of their vehicles, as an increasing number of electrical faults have bee
+  description: Car owners across Northern Ireland need to be aware of the growing complexity of their vehicles, as an increasing number of electrical faults have been recorded over recent years
 categories: ['Other Insurance']
 tags: ['Mar 2014', 'Story', 'News']
 permalink: news/-Growing-number-of-electrical-faults.htm